aptuitiv/gmaps/README.md

-# Google Map Display library
+# Google Maps Display library

 Library to help with displaying a Google map with markers, overlays, and custom buttons.